CyberPointer/definite-integral-calculator/README.md

 ![Guiexample](./images/order_derivative1.jpg)

 This tab is designed for the first order integral dettermination.
-User can fill all inputs in order to start calculation rr all data can be loaded from the file.
+User can fill all inputs in order to start calculation or all data can be loaded from the file.

 ![Guiexample](./images/chart_derivative.jpg)